mchalela/RandomSDSS/docs/source/index.rst

 This is a small wrapper around the package pymangle that facilitates the creation of random points in the SDSS fields.
-I included SDSS polygons for its diferent data releases (DR8 to DR16).
+I included SDSS polygons for its different data releases (DR8 to DR16).

 Basic Usage